“Mama! Ma—-maaaaa!!” Lily exclaims as she crawls over to me in the dark, steadying her small, soft hands on my cheeks and nose.

 I spent years, decades even, vacillating over whether or not I wanted to quit drinking.
 Now that it’s gone, I miss being a part of special toasts or being able to bond with friends old and new this way.
 But what I am gaining far outweighs the loss.

-A lifetime of sobriety happens a day at a time, so that’s what I continue to commit to.
+Sobriety unfolds a day at a time, so that’s what I continue to commit to.
 So far, it sure is worth it.